| Location | Top navigation bar > Template Scanner |

 Scan via Github Pull Requests

-The Template Scanner Github App can be used to automatically trigger scans
+Scanner Github App can be used to automatically trigger scans of

-You can use the following API endpoints to retrieve a list of rules that can be
+The following API endpoints can be used to retrieve a list of rules supported by

 Why do I not see any scan results?